Types of Admission

-The course numbering system at SFA is assigned an alphabetic prefix and a three-digit number.
+The course numbering system at SFA is assigned an alphabetic prefix and a four-digit number.
 The first of these numeric digits identifies the academic level of the course.
 Freshman or first-year courses are designated by a 1, sophomore or second-year courses are designated by a 2, junior or third-year courses are designated by a 3, senior or fourth-year courses are designated by a 4, graduate-level courses are designated by a 5, and doctoral-level courses are designated by a 6.
 Prior to fall 2010, certain 400-level courses may be approved for graduate-level credit.
 These courses will appear on the graduate transcript.
-Some 100- to 400-level courses may appear on the graduate transcript with zero attempted and earned hours.
+Some 1000- to 4000-level courses may appear on the graduate transcript with zero attempted and earned hours.

 ||Grade (Quality) Points

 ||4 points per semester hour

 ||3 points per semester hour

 ||0 points per semester hour

 ||No GPA hours or points